-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to list and trade shares of the following under NYSE Arca Rule 8.201-E: Grayscale Ethereum Trust (ETH) (the "Trust").
-This Amendment No. 1 to SR-NYSEARCA-2023-70 replaces SR-NYSEARCA-2023-70 as originally filed and supersedes such filing in its entirety.
-The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.